aleaicr/PSAPB/README.md

 This repository contains the files and source code to probabilistically assess the lateral performance of pedestrian bridges under crowd-induced lateral vibrations.
 The method is explained in our publication:

-Contreras, A., Fermandois, G. (2025) - Probability of exceeding serviceability criteria for crowd-induced lateral vibrations in footbridges (in review).
+Contreras, A., and Fermandois, G. (2025).
+Probability of exceeding serviceability criteria for crowd-induced lateral vibrations in footbridges (in review).

 ## Methodology